Xilinx/VVAS/main/source/docs/common/common_plugins.rst

 Classification Example Using Resnet50
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following pipeline performs ML using a Resnet50 model.
-DPU configuration uses kernels- config = ./json_files/kernel_resnet50.json for the ivas_xdpuinfer.
-The output of the ivas_xfilter is passed to fakesink along with the metadata.
+DPU configuration uses kernels- config = ./json_files/kernel_resnet50.json for the vvas_xdpuinfer.
+The output of the vvas_xfilter is passed to fakesink along with the metadata.

 .. figure:: ../images/example-using-resnet50-model.png